 Under the design classification, a facility’s potential infrastructure performance or uptime is evaluated based upon four levels of performance, referred to as Tier 1 – Basic Capacity | Tier 2 – Redundant Capacity | Tier 3 – Concurrently Maintainable | and Tier 4 – Fault Tolerant, with each higher tier incorporating all of the features of the previous one.

-🚀 In the Tier rating system for data centers, it’s important to understand that the main source of power is not the utility power, but rather the generator system.
+🚀 In the Tier rating system for data centers, it’s essential to understand that the primary power source is not the utility power but the generator system.
 The utility power is considered as an economical backup option, and any disruptions from it are not considered a failure.

-The are many types of equipment and components that the Tiers relate to, below we list some of the most common ones:
+The are many types of equipment and components that the Tiers relate to and should be considered when designing or commissioning a data center, some common ones being:

 ◻️ Mechanical Equipment